dkamotsky/cicd-templates/README.md

 *A*:
 This method should be primarily used for adapting configuration for `dbx execute` based run.
 By using this method, you can provide an initial configuration in case if `--conf-file` option is not provided.

-## Legal Information
-This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
-Support, questions, and feature requests can be communicated through the Issues page of this repo.
-Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

-## Feedback
-Issues with template?
-Found a bug?
-Have a great idea for an addition?
-Feel free to file an issue.

-## Contributing
-Have a great idea that you want to add?
-Fork the repo and submit a PR!

 ## Kudos
 Project based on the [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science).